 Achieving a major reduction in road trauma requires a unified approach between governments, industries, communities and road users.
-Together we have achieved the greatest improvement in fatalities of any State or Territory since 2003.

 As we head towards our 2020 targets to reduce serious casualties during the decade by at least 30 per cent - to less than 80 fatalities and less than 800 serious injuries per year - direction, engagement and participation are critical.

 Other agencies also play a significant role including the departments for Health, Education and Children's Services and the South Australian Emergency Services.

 The National Road Safety Partnership Program (NRSPP) is a collaborative network for businesses, governments and researchers to share information and good practice regarding road safety.
 It facilitates knowledge sharing to help businesses choose and implement the right tools for their operational needs and measure and evaluate the outcomes.
 It is hosted by the ARRB Group.

 As the weather starts to warm up across South Australia, grain harvest gets underway across our grain growing regions.

 The South Australian Government is developing a new strategy for the next ten years: South Australia’s Road Safety Strategy to 2031.

 As part of the Darlington Upgrade Project, night and weekend works will be undertaken in the lowered motorway and on South Road to install the final layer of asphalt and line marking.